-A C-APDU is sent from the Application Layer of the terminal to the Transport Layer of the terminal.
-The Transport Layer maps the C-APDU onto the INF of an I-block without change.
+A C-APDU is sent from the application layer of the terminal to the transport layer of the terminal.
+The transport layer maps the C-APDU onto the INF of an I-block without change.
 The I-block is sent to the UICC.
-The Response data (if present) and the status is returned from the UICC to the Transport Layer of the terminal in the INF of an Iblock.
+The Response data (if present) and the status are returned from the UICC to the transport layer of the terminal in the INF of an I-block.
 If the UICC returns a status which indicates: